 What are rates and why do we have them?

-Rates are a form of income levied by Council.
-Their purpose is to support the Council in providing services for the benefit of the community.
-Revenue raised from rates will contribute to Council expenses such as:
+Rates are a form of income levied by local government, their purpose is to support the Council in providing services for the benefit of the community.
+Revenue raised from rates contributes to Council expenses such as:

 - The upkeep of roads and public buildings

-- Maintenance of public areas, including picnic areas, sports fields and reserves
+- The maintenance of public areas, including: picnic areas, sports fields and reserves